haddocking/haddock-tools/README.md

   --no-melquiplots      Do not generate melqui plots (flag) -n, --no-percentage   Display number of structures instead of
                         percentages (flag)
+  -a, --from-archive    Perfoms the analysis directly from a haddock3 analysis archived runs.
+This
+                        option is ment to be used when haddock3 is launched with `gen_archive = true`, therefore searching for capri_ss.tsv files directly from the archive.
   -q, --quiet           Silences prints (flag)
 ```